HewlettPackard/hpe-sd-cloud/kubernetes/docs/production deployment guidance.md

 You must add those labels on each node in order to tag them as  the nodes that will run the SD pods.

 If your cluster spans multiple zones or regions, you can use node labels to control how SD pods are spread across your cluster.
-For example, you can set a constraint to make sure that the 3 replicas of he provisioner are all running in different zones to each other, whenever that is feasible.
+For example, you can set a constraint to make sure that the 3 replicas of the provisioner are all running in different zones to each other, whenever that is feasible.

 ## Storage access for zones